serverlessworkflow/specification/specification.md

 ### Workflow Instance

 A workflow instance represents a single workflow execution according to the given workflow definition.
-The should be kept isolated, but still be able to have access to other running instances (via events for example).
+Instances should be kept isolated, but still be able to have access to other running instances.

 Depending on their workflow definition, workflow instances can be short-lived or can execute for days, weeks, or longer.